openebs/website/website/src/blogs/2018-10-06-contributing-to-mayactl-cli-in-hacktoberfest-2018.md

 ## Joining the Slack Channel

-You can reach us for any queries/ announcements on our [hacktoberfest2018](https://openebs-community.slack.com/?redir=%2Fmessages%2Fhacktoberfest2018%2F) Slack channel.
+You can reach us for any queries/announcements on our [hacktoberfest2018](https://openebs-community.slack.com/?redir=%2Fmessages%2Fhacktoberfest2018%2F) Slack channel.

 ## Hacking begins…

 So, what are you waiting for?
 Start your hacking now by picking some issues from [here](https://github.com/openebs/openebs/issues)!
-Contribution to the *hack-fest* can get you a chance to get into the *openebs contributor's list* and a chance to win some exciting goodies.
+Contribution to the *hack-fest* can get you a chance to get into the *OpenEBS contributor's list* and a chance to win some exciting goodies.

 ## Helpful References